odota/mobile/README.md

 1. Open the invitation email from Mobile Center Team and click "See Details".
 <img src="https://i.imgur.com/WiUFiFA.png" height="640" width="360"/>

-2. Create a new account to Mobile Center or login using existing credentials.
+2. Create a new account to Mobile Center or login using existing credentials. **WARNING!
+Do not login using Google.
+There's a bug with AppCenter that hasn't been fixed by Microsoft.**
 <img src="https://i.imgur.com/xmFQtFf.png" height="640" width="360"/>

 3. Click Download. **WARNING!
 Do not click on "Latest version is available here" as it does not always get the latest available version.**